 Solution to the puzzle Tracks.

-It consisted of two fields of the same size, divided into cells by horizontal and vertical lines.
-Thus, each field consisted of 6 rows and 16 columns.
-In addition both fields were vertically divided in the middle into two equal parts.
+It consisted of two grids of the same size, divided into cells by horizontal and vertical lines.
+Thus, each grid consisted of 6 rows and 16 columns.
+In addition, both grids were vertically divided in the middle into two equal parts.

-In the top field there was a cell labeled start and a cell labeled finish.
-To each column of the top field, as well as each row in the left and right parts of it, was assigned a number.
+In the top grid there was a cell labeled start and a cell labeled finish.
+To each column of the top grid, as well as each row in the left and right parts of it, was assigned a number.

-The bottom field contained a large number of digits from 1 to 9, which were rather chaotically placed in some of its cells.
+The bottom grid contained a large number of digits from 1 to 9, which were rather chaotically placed in some of its cells.

 The author of this puzzle was Stephen Muirhead, who at the time was publicity officer of the Melbourne University Mathematics and Statistics Society (MUMS).
 It is interesting to note that Stephen Muirhead is also the author of a long and interesting article about WikiLeaks founder, and likely creator of the Cicada 3301 mystery, Julian Assange and his involvement in the community while studying at the University of Melbourne, which appeared in Paradox magazine, published by the community, in 2010.

-However, the meaning of the bottom field was not so obvious.
+However, the meaning of the bottom grid was not so obvious.

 The day after the puzzle was released, the first hint for it appeared: